mgit-at/arti/README.md

 This file contains a algorithm specifier and the hash value seperated by a `:`.

-For now the only supported checksum algorightm is SHA-256 which uses the identifier `sha256` and the hex-encoded hash value:
+For now the only supported checksum algorithm is SHA-256 which uses the identifier `sha256` and the hex-encoded hash value:

 ```